nadavgu/matilda/README.md

 1. an attribute called `PLUGIN_ENTRY_POINTS`, which will be a dict.
 The dict will contain an entry for each platform that the plugin supports (meaning, each target the plugin was compiled to, such as JVM, linux native with x86_64 architecture, android native with ARM32 architecture, and so on).
-The entry key will be a value from the `MatildaPlatform` enum, containing all the possible platforms, and the value will be a `PluginEntryPoint` object,
+The entry key will be a value from the one of the values in `matilda.platform.supported_platforms`, which contains all the possible platforms.
-containing:
+The value will be a `PluginEntryPoint` object, containing:
    1. `entry_point_symbol`, for java platforms, it is the full name of the java class that implements the `createCommandRegistry()` method.
 For native platforms, it is the full name of the function that creates the command registry